wilsonj806/MEC-550-Maze-Solving-Robot/README.md

-# MEC-550-Maze-Solving-Robot
+### MEC-550-Maze-Solving-Robot
-Exactly what it sounds like, maze solving robot program and related files
+Code for the maze solving robot in addition to calibration files.

+Programmed using Arduino, which is based on C/ C++